Alfresco/docs-alfresco/insight-engine/latest/using/reports/index.md

 ## Installing with Docker Compose

-You can deploy Alfresco Insight Zeppelin by inserting the container details into the same Docker Compose file that you use for deploying Alfresco Content Services 6.2 and Alfresco Search and Insight Engine.
+You can deploy Insight Zeppelin by inserting the container details into the same Docker Compose file that you use for deploying Alfresco Content Services 6.2 and Search and Insight Engine.

 For details about deployment using the Docker Compose file, see [Installation options]({% link insight-engine/latest/install/options.md %}#installing-with-docker-compose).